image

 by Doniphan Blair

-A new doc, 'Night Will Fall', covers the making of the first Holocaust doc, helmed by Hitch, shelved for being too soon after war.
+The doc, 'Night Will Fall', covers the making of the first Holocaust doc, helmed by Hitch but shelved for being too soon.

 Was Hitchcock a Misogynist or a Feminist: See Chart